Kids running down the street wearing make-up and head scarfs, dressed as Eastern Witches.

 The Easter feast of course includes a smörgåsbord.
 Photo: Jennifer Nilsson/Johnér/imagebank.sweden.se

-Many people used to believe in the old legend that on Maundy Thursday the witches flew off to consort with the Devil on Mount Blåkulla.
-Nowadays, children dress up as Easter witches; clad in discarded clothes, gaily coloured headscarves and red-painted cheeks, they go from house to house in the neighbourhood and present the occupants with paintings and drawings in the hope of getting sweets in return.
+An old legend says that on Maundy Thursday, the Thursday before Easter, witches flew off to consort with the Devil on Mount Blåkulla.
+Nowadays, children in Sweden dress up as Easter witches.
+Clad in discarded clothes, gaily coloured headscarves and red-painted cheeks, they go from house to house in the neighbourhood and present the occupants with paintings and drawings in the hope of getting sweets in return.

-Having consumed all these sweets, they are then given Easter eggs filled with yet more.
-Parents who are more ambitious let the children search for the eggs themselves in a treasure hunt − following clues and solving riddles until they find their prizes.
+When the children have consumed all these sweets, their parents normally give them Easter eggs filled with yet more.
+Some parents let the children search for the eggs themselves in a treasure hunt − following clues and solving riddles until they find their prizes.